garimasingh/hackerapp/README.md

-# hackerapp
+# samplenodeapp
-This is a simple node application with single api.
+This is a simple node js application.